adcimon/cheatsheets/webrtc/webrtc.md

 ### SFU

 In a Selective Forwarding Unit (SFU) topology each peer connects to the SFU server.
+With a SFU each peer uploads their stream once and the server `forwards` the stream to every peer.

 <p align="center"><img align="center" width="50%" height="50%" src="sfu_topology.png"></p>